-Our current CCM faculty consists of 12 intensivists with training in internal medicine, pulmonary, interventional pulmonary, anesthesiology, and palliative medicine.
+Our current CCM faculty consists of 18 intensivists with training in internal medicine, pulmonary, anesthesiology, surgery, and palliative medicine.
 Critical Care faculty have appointments in the Departments of Medicine and Anesthesiology at Weill Cornell Medical College.
-In addition to the CCM fellows, the ICU is staffed with anesthesiology residents from NYPH.
+In addition to the CCM fellows, the ICU is staffed with anesthesiology residents from NYPH-Cornell.
 Medical students from Weill Cornell Medical College and other medical schools rotate through the ICU.
-Our advanced practitioner team includes 35 NPs and PAs, and our respiratory therapy team includes 55 therapists.
-Additionally, the CCM Service has a dedicated research nurse, a computer programmer and informatics specialist.
+Our advanced practice provider team includes 40 NPs and PAs, and our respiratory therapy team includes 60 therapists.
+Additionally, the CCM Service has a dedicated research nurse, nutritionist, social worker, patient care representative, computer programmer and informatics specialist.

 The fellowship program has consistently delivered a 100 percent pass rate over the last five years for fellows taking the ABIM Critical Care Medicine Certification examination.
 Our two-year internal medicine–CCM and internal medicine subspecialty-trained fellows have secured critical care positions in academic teaching and community hospitals throughout the country.
 Several pulmonary–CCM graduates have proceeded to pursue additional fellowships in sleep medicine and interventional pulmonology at prestigious medical centers including the Cleveland Clinic, Johns Hopkins, Mayo Clinic, and Henry Ford Hospital.
 Additionally, our graduates have become ICU directors, associate program directors of the residency or fellowship programs, and departmental chairs as well as intensivists in large hospitals or private groups.